-Oi Co mplete a minir num of 17 credits from the following: 1.
-Both c of the fo llowing courses (5 credits): CSS 294 Issues in International Agriculture MC 430 Applied International Development 4 2. f the fo llowing courses (3 credits): ANS 480 CSS 431 FW 481 Global Issues in Fisheries and Wildlife ANS 4 80 may not be used to fulfill both this requirement and the Educa- tion Al oroad r equirement below.
-3. One of f the fo llowing courses (3 or 4 credits): ABM 427 Global Agri-Food Industries and Markets EEM 260 World Food, Population and Poverty FW 445 Biodiversity Conservation Policy and Practice 3 GEO 410 Geography of Food and Agriculture HNF 406 Global Foods and Culture MC 320 Politics, Society, and Economy in the Third World 4 MC 450 International Environmental Law and Policy 3 4. redits in an Education Abroad, International Internship, or Interna ational Research Experience with approval by the advisor for the minor.
+CREDITS Co mplete a minimum of 17 credits from the following: 1 · · · · · · · · · · · · · · · · · · · CSS 294 Issues in International Agriculture 1 MC 430 Applied International Development 2 4 Ζ. One of the following courses (3 credits): 0 ANS 480 Animal Systems in International Development CSS 431 International Agricultural Systems.
+FW 481 Global Issues in Fisheries and Wildlife 3 ANS 480 may not be used to fulfill both this requirement and the Educa- tion Abroad requirement below.
+3. One of the following courses (3 or 4 credits): ABM 427 Global Agri-Food Industries and Markets 3 EEM 260 World Food, Population and Poverty FW 445 Biodiversity Conservation Policy and Practice GEO 410 Geography of Food and Agriculture HNF 406 Global Foods and Culture 2 MC 320 Politics.
+Society. and Economy in the Third World 3 MC 450 International Environmental Law and Policy 3 4.
+Complete 3 credits in an Education Abroad, International Internship, or International Research Experience with approval by the advisor for the minor.
+5. Complete 3 or 4 credits in a foreign language, an additional Education 5.
+Abroad International International Passarch Experience

-Complete 3 or 4 credits in a foreign language, an additional Education Abroad, International Internship or International Research Experience, or additional elective course from items 2. and 3. above with approval by the advisor for the minor
+Complete 3 or 4 credits in a foreign language, an additional Education Abroad, International Internship or International Research Experience, or additional elective course from items 2. and 3. above with approval by the advisor for the minor.